Karen MacCrate Henningemail: email@example.com

 Henning was a member of the United States National and Development teams from 1995 to 1998.

 Henning was a student assistant coach for Maryland in 1997 and helped the coaching staff lead the Terrapins to another national title.
 Henning moved on to Dartmouth College for two years as an assistant coach in 1998 and 1999.
 She helped the Big Green to two Ivy League titles, two NCAA appearances, and a record of 24-8.

 Henning was hired as C.W.
 Post’s first women’s lacrosse coach in June 1999.
 She was named the Intercollegiate Women’s Lacrosse Coaches Association (IWLCA) Division II National Coach of the Year after the championship seasons in 2001 and 2007.
 Henning’s teams made seven NCAA tourney appearances and won an ECAC title in 2005.
 Henning had four Division II Players of the Year and 10 IWLCA All-Americans at C.W.
 Post.

-Mark Serdjenian enters his sixth season as assistant women's lacrosse coach in the 2012-13 academic year.
+Mark Serdjenian enters his seventh season as assistant women's lacrosse coach in the 2013-14 academic year.